Superman in film: Rewrites and production

 In the summer of 1997, Superman Lives entered pre-production, with an art department employed under production designer Rick Heinrichs.
-Burton hired Wesley Strick to rewrite Smith's script, which disappointed Smith, who stated:The studio was happy with what I was doing.
+Burton hired Wesley Strick to rewrite Smith's script, which disappointed Smith, who commented:The studio was happy with what I was doing.
 Then Tim Burton got involved, and when he signed his pay-or-play deal, he turned around and said he wanted to do his version of Superman.
 So who is Warner Bros. going back to?
 The guy who made Clerks, or the guy who made them half a billion dollars on Batman?When Strick read Smith's script, he was annoyed with the fact that "Superman was accompanied/shadowed by someone/something called the Eradicator".
 He also felt that "Brainiac's evil plot of launching a disk in space to block out the sun and make Superman powerless was reminiscent of an episode of The Simpsons, with Mr. Burns doing the Brainiac role".
-However, after reading The Death and Return of Superman, Strick was able to understand some of the elements of Smith's script.
+After reading The Death and Return of Superman, Strick was able to understand some of the elements of Smith's script.
 Strick's rewrite featured Superman as an existentialist, thinking of himself to be an outsider on Earth.
 Superman is threatened by Brainiac and Lex Luthor, who later amalgamate into "Lexiac", described by Strick as "a schizo/scary mega-villain".
 Superman is later resurrected by the power of 'K', a natural force representing the spirit of Krypton, as he defeats Lexiac.